Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: Background

-When interval modules are discretely presented, their lower- and upper-boundaries are made of flat parts, which are the faces of the corresponding rectangles forming the module.
-Hence, we call {\em facets} the subsets of the lower- and upper-boundaries that are included in some hyperplanes of $\R^n$.
+When interval modules are discretely presented (see Definition~\ref{def:discretely_presented}), their lower- and upper-boundaries are made of flat parts, which are the faces of the corresponding rectangles forming the interval.
+Hence, we call {\em facets} the subsets of the lower- and upper-boundaries that are included in some hyperplanes of $\R^n$. \\

-\begin{definition}[Facet] A \emph{lower} (resp. \emph{upper}) \emph{facet} of an interval $I$ is an $(n-1)$-submanifold of $\partial \supp{I}$ written as $ \left\{ x \in \mathbb R^n \,:\, x_i = c\right\} \cap \lowerb{I}$ (resp. $\left\{ x \in \mathbb R^n \,:\, x_i = c\right\} \cap \upperb{I}$) for some $c \in \mathbb R$ and some dimension $i \in \llbracket 1, n \rrbracket$ that is called the facet \emph{codirection}.
-In particular, the upper- and lower-boundaries of a discretely presented interval module is a (locally) finite union of facets. \end{definition}
+\begin{definition}[Facet] A \emph{lower} (resp. \emph{upper}) \emph{facet} of an interval $I\subset \R^n$ is an $(n-1)$-submanifold of $\partial \supp{I}$ written as $ \left\{ x \in \R^n \,:\, x_i = c\right\} \cap \lowerb{I}$ (resp. $\left\{ x \in \R^n \,:\, x_i = c\right\} \cap \upperb{I}$) for some $c \in \R$ and some dimension $i \in \llbracket 1, n \rrbracket$ that is called the facet \emph{codirection}.
+In particular, the upper- and lower-boundaries of a discretely presented interval module is a locally finite union of facets. \end{definition}